 - GMS OB 761 Oral Microbiology

-- GMS OB 700 Applied Statistics
+- GMS OB 700 Applied Statistics or equivalent

 - GMS OB 805 Oral Biology seminars